 - Belonging.
 TCKs can struggle with feeling like they belong, whether in terms of where they live, relationships they form, groups, or schools etc. They might appear to easily slip into new situations, but inside it’s a feeling of having one foot in, and one foot out.
 There can be a feeling of detachment.
 There and not there at the same time.

 - Relationships.
 The regular multiple losses of friends and relationships can have a lasting impact.
 TCKs will have had to find a way to cope, and this often includes erecting some kind of wall or barrier within themselves to stay safe from hurt.
 This can be experienced as coldness, or a lack of trust by others.
 Unfortunately the same methods used as a child to feel safe and protected, can actually be the cause of damaged relationships as adults.

 These are just some of the effects this lifestyle can have.
 These aren’t instead of the positives discussed above.
-Part of the challenge is being able to accept there can be both positives and negatives at the same time and being able to hold and recognise the whole of the experience.
+Part of the challenge is being able to accept and recognise the whole of our experience.

 It's good to talk

-Pollock and Van Reken describe a study that suggested 40% of Adult TCKs saw their experience as having a negative impact on their mental health.
+Pollock and Van Reken describe a study in which 40% of Adult TCKs saw their experience as having a negative impact on their mental health.
 This included depression, anxiety, and struggles around loss and fear of intimacy among others.

 If this describes your own experience, finding someone you can talk to about it can make a real difference.
 This can help bring issues, particularly ones that have been hidden from view, out into the open, allowing them to be worked with.

-Speaking personally, I wouldn’t trade how I grew up for anything.
-It shaped my identity, and led me to where I am now, which is where I want to be.
-But I’ve also had counselling myself to deal in particular with the many losses I experienced, and the effects they’d had on me without my even realising.
+Speaking personally, how I grew up shaped my identity, and ultimately led me to where I am now, which is where I want to be.
+But I’ve also had counselling myself to deal with the multiple losses I experienced, and the effects they'd had on me without my even realising.
 I know the positive difference counselling has made for me, and I hope others will experience the same benefits for themselves.